Adopted by the CAA Board of Directors on April 16, 1977; revised on October 12, 1991, and October 26, 2008.

 3. The purpose of an assistantship is to provide the students with valuable and practical training, related to their goals and aspirations as artists, designers, and educators.
 As such, the specific duties of an assistantship should contain a strong educational component.
 This means that positions should not primarily focus on clerical or menial work or in any way eclipse the purpose of a graduate-level education.

-Respectfully submitted by the Ad Hoc Committee on Standards for PhD Programs in the Visual Arts: Tom Berding, Michigan State University (co-chair); John Kissick, University of Guelph (co-chair); Carmon Colangelo, Washington University; Jim Hopfensperger, Western Michigan University; Bruce Mackh, University of Michigan; Steven Henry Madoff, School of Visual Arts (SVA); Morgan Paine, Florida Gulf Coast University; Virginia A. Maksymowicz, Franklin and Marshall University; Denise Mullen, Oregon College of Art and Craft; Charles Wright, Western Illinois University.
+Respectfully submitted by the Ad Hoc Committee on Terminal Degree Programs in the Visual Arts and Design: Tom Berding, Michigan State University (co-chair); John Kissick, University of Guelph (co-chair); Leslie Bellavance, Alfred University; Carmon Colangelo, Washington University; Jim Hopfensperger, Western Michigan University; Bruce Mackh, University of Michigan; Steven Henry Madoff, School of Visual Arts (SVA); Morgan Paine, Florida Gulf Coast University; Virginia Maksymowicz, Franklin and Marshall College; Denise Mullen, Oregon College of Art and Craft; John Richardson, Wayne State University; and Charles Wright, Western Illinois University.